Healthy eating over 60

 A diet high in added sugars — found in many packaged, low-nutrient foods and drinks — can lead to obesity, heart disease, tooth decay and fatty liver disease.

-You don’t need to consume any added sugars to meet your dietary needs.
+A low sugar diet is best.
+You don't need to consume any added sugars to meet your dietary needs.
 Healthy carbohydrates, proteins and fats will give you energy.
-Fruit, vegetables and dairy foods contain naturally occurring sugars, along with useful nutrients such as fibre, vitamins and minerals.
+Fruit, vegetables and dairy foods contain naturally occurring sugars, along with beneficial nutrients such as fibre, vitamins and minerals.

 Why is it important for older people to stay hydrated?

-Good hydration is necessary to keep your bowels moving and brain functioning, and to prevent urinary tract infections and kidney stones.
+Good hydration is necessary to keep your bowels moving, support brain functioning, and to prevent urinary tract infections and kidney stones.

 In summer, older people who are unfit and overweight and who become dehydrated are more susceptible to heatstroke, especially after strenuous exercise.